Family Guy Viewer Mail 2: "Fatman and Robin"

 While Peter is watching a roast of his favorite stand-up comedian Robin Williams on Comedy Central, he feels offended when insult comic Jeff Ross insults Williams.
 Peter runs outside in the middle of a thunderstorm and accuses God of hating Williams, wishing that everyone were Williams before getting struck by lightning.
 Upon waking up in the hospital, he discovers he has gained the ability to turn everyone and everything he touches into Williams (similar to the Midas Touch).
 Peter turns everyone in the city into Robin Williams (while "Rockin' Robin" is played).
-At first, this goes well for Peter, but soon the multiple clones become too much for him, especially after he accidentally turns Lois into one.
-After numerous suicide attempts which fail because everything he touches turns into Williams, he orders the drove of clones to venture into the world to make others laugh but chooses five clones to serve as replacements to his family members.
-The story ends showing that Peter appears insane and has cut both his hands off, a solution that prevents him from bringing any new clones into the world.
-Stewie was the only one that was not transformed, as he mimicked Williams to make Peter think he was a clone, and at the end of the scene he is shown on the roof suggesting that Disney did not let the show portray Williams' role as the Genie from Aladdin.
+At first, this goes well for Peter, but soon the clones become too much for him, especially after he accidentally turns Lois into one.
+After numerous suicide attempts which fail because everything he touches turns into Williams, he orders all the clones to venture into the world to make others laugh but chooses five of them to play-act as his family members.
+The story ends showing that Peter is (seemingly) going insane and has cut both his hands off, a solution that prevents him from turning anyone or anything else into a clone.
+Stewie was the only one who didn't transform, as he mimicked Williams to make Peter think he was a clone, and at the end of the scene he is shown on the roof suggesting that Disney did not let the show portray Williams' role as the Genie from Aladdin.